mlnrt/pexip-logs-in-aws/README.md

 * "support" logs - the higher level application logs, e.g. configuration changes, and communications' logs, e.g. SIP, H.323, ICE, REST... communication logs,
 * "web server" logs.

 So far this project only deals with the "audit" and "support" logs,  not the "web server" logs.
+I'm working on the "web server" logs.

 # How does it work?
 I have created a demo which I published on YouTube in two parts: